JetBrains/kotlin-web-site/docs/topics/fun-interfaces.md

 You can also use [SAM conversions for Java interfaces](java-interop.md#sam-conversions).

-## Migration from interface with constructor function to functional interface
+## Migration from an interface with constructor function to a functional interface

 > Support for callable references to functional interface constructors is [Experimental](components-stability.md).
 > It may be dropped or changed at any time.
 Opt-in is required (see details below), and you should use it only for evaluation purposes.